Sara-Mill/Enigma-README-generator/Develop/Enigma README Generator.md

   <a name = 'description'></a>
   ## Description
-  README Generator
+  This creates a professional README file

   <a name = 'usefaq'></a>
   ## Usage
-  must require inquirer
+  use inquirer

   <a name = 'install'></a>
   ## Installation